xieliang555/Language-Modeling/README.md

 # Word-level language modeling
-Regularizations for word-level language model with LSTM and transformer
+Regularizations for word-level language model with LSTM and transformer.

 ## Dependencies